galafis/Criar-Uma-Pagina-Web-Utilizando-as-Tags-Aprendidas/README.md

 ---

+## 🧠 Objective

+The challenge consisted of:

+✅ Creating a simple and well-structured website
+✅ Using all the main tags learned in the course
+✅ Researching and applying new suggested tags
+✅ Publishing the project in a GitHub repository

+---

 ## 🛠️ Tecnologias e Ferramentas

 - HTML5
 - Editor de código (VS Code recomendado)
 - Navegador web
 - Git e GitHub

+---

+## 🛠️ Technologies and Tools

+- HTML5
+- Code editor (VS Code recommended)
+- Web browser
+- Git and GitHub

 ---